 - Ultra Super Death Gore Fest Chainsawer 3000: The porcupine kids have been playing a stolen Game Boy knock-off, and when they later get behind the wheel of a real auto, one of them figures out the controls and remarks to the others, "It works just like Auto Homicide III!"

 - Where the Hell Is Springfield?: Where is El Rancho Camelot?
-It has just generic shots from space that its somewhere near the Great Lakes, in Indiana, right around Terre Haute, but aside from that there's no defining traits anywhere.
+It has just generic shots from space that show it's somewhere near the Great Lakes, in Indiana, right around Terre Haute, but aside from that there's no defining traits anywhere.
+According to the comics, "Over the Hedge" takes place "behind a suburb near you".

 - Wide Eyes and Shrunken Irises: RJ has a tendency to do this when he realizes he's screwed.